- Where to stay

 Gotland

 Sweden’s largest island, Gotland, has gathered many local companies under the initiative Sustainable Plejs.
 The idea is to work locally and organically to make the region a living and sustainable place year-round.
-One member of Sustainable Plejs is Surflogiet, which offers glamping experiences in tents with luxurious beds right on the beach.
+One member of Sustainable Plejs is Surflogiet, which offers glamping experiences in tents with luxurious beds on the beach.
 A stay here can be combined with a surfing course, yoga on the beach or a few relaxing hours in the sauna.

 Ästad Vingård, Halland